#1 Home Improvement Retailer

 Frequently Asked Questions About Gardening

-Check the USDA zone map, as planting zones have shifted slightly through the years.
+Check the USDA plant hardiness zone map, as planting zones have shifted slightly through the years.
 Zones with higher numbers can plant earlier in the year.
-Increase your odds of successful gardening by choosing plants that are meant for your zone.
+Choose plants that are meant for your zone and increase your odds of successful gardening.

-When can I plant seeds in my garden?
+When can I plant seeds outside?

 Do you carry organic seeds and plants?

-We offer many organic gardening options, including organic fruit seeds and veggie seeds, and organic herb and flower seeds that are subject to availability.
-We carry the organic soil to plant it in as well as the organic fertilizer to feed it.
+Yes, we've got a variety of organic options, including organic veggie seeds and fruit seeds, as well as organic herb and flower seeds that are subject to availability.
+We carry the organic soil to plant them in as well as the organic fertilizer to feed your plants.

-Do I have to harden off my seedlings before planting them outside?
+Should I harden off my seedlings before planting them outside?

-Yes, for best results, if you raised plants indoors from seeds, harden them before you transplant them.
-Hardening is the process of getting them used to outdoor life, spring rains, and temperature swings.
+Yes, if you raised plants indoors from seeds in your own plant nursery, harden them first before you transplant them.
+Hardening is the process of getting them used to outdoor life and the fluctuating spring weather.
 It slows their growth until they're strong and ready to take off during a spring warm front.
 Hardening also makes your plants more resilient to a sudden cold snap.

 How do I strengthen my seedlings before planting them outdoors?

-Get your sprouts used to storms and breezy spring days with a fan and keep fungus from growing in damp conditions.
+Get your sprouts used to breezy spring days and storms with a fan and keep fungus from growing in damp conditions.
 Set up an oscillating floor fan on low to mimic the wind.
-Just the gentlest breeze for several hours a day will do the trick — no need to prep them for a hurricane.
-The stems and leaves will get used to blowing in the breeze and not snap when a gust comes through.
+Just the gentlest breeze for several hours a day will do the trick.
+They'll gain strength even though you shouldn't see them moving.
 If you don't set up a fan, your seedlings may be more sensitive to strong winds.
 Try to plant between storms.

 The Home Depot Garden Center at Academy Blvd